Vasectomy in Sacramento, CA

 A vasectomy is a form of birth control during which the vas deferens, the tubes that carry sperm, are cut.
 When the tube is cut, there is no way for sperm to be released from the penis.
 This procedure is considered a permanent form of birth control, but it is possible to have a reversal surgery should the patient change their mind in the future.

-What Are the Benefits of a Vasectomy?
+Benefits of a Vasectomy

 It is recommended that men only get a vasectomy when they are certain that they no longer wish to have children.
 It is the preferred choice for many couples because: